CiscoDevNet/intersight-python-utils/os-discovery-agent-linux/README.md

 ## Installation
 **System Requirements:**
-Redhat Enterprise Linux
+Redhat Enterprise Linux, Ubuntu

-Ubuntu

 Privileged account on host that can issue ipmi commands and retrieve local inventory

-**Host Package Requirements:**
+**Host Software Requirements:**

-modinfo

-lspci

-lshw

-ipmitool
+modinfo, lspci, lshw, ipmitool

 ## Usage

-Confirm all pre-requisites are installed
+Confirm all pre-requisite packages are installed

 Confirm all shell scripts have execute permissions

-As a privileged user run gather_inventory_from_host.sh or setup a cron job to run at boot and preferably every 12-24 hours
+With a privileged user account run gather_inventory_from_host.sh or setup a cron job to run at boot and preferably every 24 hours

 ## Details